ericbigpanda/docs.bigpanda.io/_integrations/agent-common/configure-agent/generic.md

 		}
 	}

-Configure the locations of the SOURCE_SYSTEM_LOWER log and object cache files:
+Configure the locations of the SOURCE_SYSTEM_LOWER log, status.dat and objects.cache files:

 	"SOURCE_SYSTEM_LOWER/state" : {
 		...